tnecniv22/tnecniv22.github.io/_pages/resources.md

 ---
 layout: page
 title: Resources
+description: Recommended resources of The Hirijin Blog, by ShengBOY
+summary:
 ---

 Below are some of my favorite websites.
 Please do click through and read some of the posts.
 There are some real gems in there!